wizleriq/wireframing/README.md

 - **Used When:** Later in the design process to communicate detailed ideas to developers and stakeholders.
 - **Tools:** Figma, Adobe XD, Sketch.
 - **Example:** A digital wireframe showing specific font styles, button positions, and real content layout.
+-

+## Popular Wireframing Tools

+There are many tools available for creating wireframes, each with its own strengths.
+Some of the most popular include:

+- **Figma**
+- **Adobe XD**
+- **Sketch**
+- **Balsamiq**
+- **Wireframe.cc**
+- **UXPin**
+- **Pen and Paper**

+### ⭐ Recommended: Figma

+**Figma** is a powerful, cloud-based design tool widely used for wireframing, prototyping, and interface design.

+#### Key Features:
+- Real-time collaboration with team members
+- Intuitive drag-and-drop interface
+- Extensive component library for reusable elements
+- Easy sharing with clients and stakeholders
+- Cross-platform access via web browser (no installation needed)

+**Why Figma is Great for Wireframing:**
+Figma streamlines the wireframing process by combining design, feedback, and iteration into a single platform.
+Its simplicity and flexibility make it ideal for both low-fidelity and high-fidelity wireframes.
+Whether you're sketching an idea or designing a near-final mockup, Figma adapts to your workflow.